maximelenormand/Flickr/README.md

-Get a list of public photos of a given Flickr user
+Get the list of public photos for a list of Flickr user
 ===================================================================================

-Copyright 2015 Maxime Lenormand.
+Copyright 2017 Maxime Lenormand.
 All rights reserved.
 Code under License GPLv3.
 ______________________________________________________________________________________

+Script Flickr_Users_Photos.R